BackAnt includes Alembic (Documentation Index

 When you need Alembic

-Alembic is needed when you make changes to existing tables — adding columns, renaming columns, changing types, adding indexes. create_all() does not modify tables that already exist.
+Alembic is needed when you make changes to existing tables — adding columns, renaming columns, changing types, adding indexes.create_all() does not modify tables that already exist.

 Setting up Alembic

-Initialize Alembic from the project root:
+Initialize Alembic from the project root:alembic.ini to set your database URL:

-Edit alembic/env.py to point at BackAnt’s Base:
+alembic/env.py to point at BackAnt’s Base:

 Generating a migration

-After changing a model (e.g. adding a phone column to Users), generate a migration:
+After changing a model (e.g. adding aphone column to Users), generate a migration:

 Applying migrations